yugabyte/yugabyte-db/docs/content/latest/quick-start/build-apps/csharp/ycql.md

 ---
-title: Use C# to build a YugabyteDB YCQL application
+title: Build a C# application that uses YCQL
 headerTitle: Build a C# application
 linkTitle: C#
-description: Use C# to build a YugabyteDB application that uses YCQL
+description: Use C# to build a YugabyteDB application that uses YCQL.
 menu:
   latest:
     identifier: build-apps-csharp-2-ycql